IceHe/lib/java/cmd/java.md

 #### Obsolete Java Options

-These java options are **still accepted but ignored**, and a warning is issued when they’re used.
+These java options are **still accepted but ignored**, and a warning is issued when they're used.

 ~~`-XX:+AggressiveOpts`~~